 Plettenberg Bay Game Reserve can be reached through the Garden Route using Baz Bus around Cape Town or Port Elizabeth.
 The major line bus stops are at the Shell Ultra City just outside the town along the N2.
 Visitors can also take direct flights up to Plettenberg Bay on the Garden Route, South Africa from the gateway cities and within the shortest time, you will be at the reserve.
 Note that all game rangers at this reserve are well trained, professional, and friendly; love sharing knowledge and experiences with visitors

 - When to visit Plettenberg Bay Game Reserve?

 The reserve is all year round destination but take note of the last week of November and the first week of December as most students confine around the resort to celebrate after final exams what is described as the Plett Student Rage.

 - Where to stay in Plettenberg Bay Game Reserve?

-The key accommodation facilities for your overnight at this nature reserve include Lairds Lodge Country Estate, Lily Pond Country Lodge, Antlers Lodge and the Baroness Luxury Safari Lodge which is located within the reserve along the Garden Route, South Africa.
-This Lodge was constructed in 1822 by Baron Von Pletten the famous South Africa pioneer and conservationist who lived in this lodge while exploring the wildlife species, landscapes of the reserve.
-This lodge features six large double rooms, 3 family rooms and one twin room.
-There is also a coffee shop, curio shop, cuisine from African, bar, dinning room and it is perfect for wedding parties as well as other functions.
-Other lodges include Tharfield Estate, DankiPa Eco Lodge and Plett River Lodge.
+The key accommodation facilities for your overnight at this nature reserve include Lairds Lodge Country Estate, Lily Pond Country Lodge, Antlers Lodge, and the Baroness Luxury Safari Lodge which is located within the reserve along the Garden Route, South Africa.
+This Lodge was constructed in 1822 by Baron Von Pletten the famous South African pioneer and conservationist who lived in this lodge while exploring the wildlife species, and landscapes of the reserve.
+This lodge features six large double rooms, 3 family rooms, and one twin room.
+There is also a coffee shop, curio shop, cuisine from African, bar, and dining room and it is perfect for wedding parties as well as other functions.
+Other lodges include Tharfield Estate, DankiPa Eco Lodge, and Plett River Lodge.